Katy Perry Announces She's Pregnant in ''Never Worn White'' Music Video

 Of course, there was a moment in the music video that really raised eyebrows and got people talking: it was a shot of the "Roar" singer cradling her baby bump.

+"I am excited.
+We're excited and happy and it's probably the longest secret I've ever had to keep," she continued.
+"And I like to tell you guys everything but I knew I would tell you in the best way, which is through a piece of music because that's...
+I guess that's how I speak to you.
+That's how we speak together to each other."

+Katy also dished on her cravings, saying she now carries Tabasco hot sauce in her purse and has been eating "the same burrito for weeks on end."

-This portion of the video, which was teased earlier that day on social media, had everyone wondering the same thing: Is Katy pregnant?
+The baby bump reveal portion of the video, which was teased earlier that day on social media, had everyone wondering the same thing: Is Katy pregnant?

-It looks like kids are most definitely in her and fiancé Orlando Bloom's future, and Katy already has her mothering skills down.
-Earlier this year, a source told E!
-News that she has an amazing bond with Bloom's 9-year-old son, Flynn, whom he shares with ex Miranda Kerr.
+And now that "Never Worn White" is officially out, it's a done deal that kids are in her and fiancé Orlando Bloom's future.
+Katy already has her mothering skills down, as a source told E!
+News earlier this year that she has an amazing bond with Bloom's 9-year-old son, Flynn, whom he shares with ex Miranda Kerr.

 A separate source recently told us that the celebrity couple is in the works of fine-tuning their weddings—they plan to have two sometime this year.